 What I’ve Learned From Taking Hiking Serious For One Year

 One year ago I wanted to take hiking more serious and get out there and explore more.
-I thought that Yosemite National Park would be a good place to visit.
-Setting out alone I made the drive from San Diego and set out to do some day hikes through a place I had never been to.
+I thought that Yosemite National Park would be a good place to start.
+Setting out alone I made the drive from San Diego to do some day hikes through a place I had never been to.
 Since then I’ve been obsessed with exploring more and more.
 I’ve learned some things in the last year that I’d like to share.
 Hopefully this can help other new hikers or those who have been on a similar journey.

 Proper Equipment Is Essential For A Good Time